DevJoanaC/DevJoanaC/README.md

 ## What I Do

-- 💻 Software Developer in training
+- 💻 Certificated Software Developer
-- 🎓 Future Computer Engineering student
+- 🎓 Computer Engineering Student

 ---